 She said they want lessons learned but they also want to make sure that what DOD does can integrate with the intelligence community cloud.

 So that’s another point in favor of AWS.

 - Look for industry to pound DOD with comments, and yes, there will be some in favor but my sense from the crowd at yesterday’s industry day is that most will be complaints and suggestions for changes.

 - Look for the schedule to slip.
 It is hard to imagine how they’ll get through comments and issue a final solicitation by early May.

 - Look for them to miss the September award date.
 Even if the solicitation comes out in May, they will have to get through the gates and establish a competitive range.
 Then there are demos and discussions before the final proposals.

 - Look for protests.
 Whether it is AWS or Azure, the loser will protest.
 They almost have to.

 - Watch for any teams that form.
-Just because this looks like a battle between two cloud service providers, they’ll have teammates.
-There also is a 30 percent small business requirement that the winning contract will need to meet.
+Even if this looks like a battle between two cloud service providers, they’ll have teammates.
+There also is a 30-percent small business requirement that the winning contract will need to meet.